Personal Backup Version 5.2

 Selecting one of these options will cause the associated action to occur on completion of the scheduled backup.

-Clicking the Next button will enable you to configure the schedule.
+Click the Next button to configure the schedule.

 Daily schedule

 The main options are similar to those in the Windows scheduled task wizard.
 To initiate a daily backup, first select the time of day this is to start and on which date (default being the current date).
 By default, the backup starts every day but optionally a preset number of days can be skipped.
-In addition, optionally you can specify the date from which no further backups will be performed.
+In addition, optionally you can specify the date from which no further backups will be performed, a repeat interval with duration, a maximum runtime and a restart if a scheduled start was missed (Advanced settings).

 To enter the user account data click on Next.